cytopia/devilbox/docs/README.md

 [osx-issues]: https://github.com/cytopia/devilbox/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3A%22host%3Aosx%22

+**How about FreeBSD?**

+The devilbox has not been tested on FreeBSD yet.
+Current milestones include to make it rock-solid on the above listed operating systems.
+However, if you want it to run on FreeBSD open up an issue on Github and you will receive support making it work on FreeBSD.

 ## 4. Requirements

 * **Internet connection** - only required during initial setup for cloning the devilbox repository and pulling the required docker container.
 Afterwards you can always work offline.